-Tomorrow is the Melbourne Cup, the biggest horse race in Australia, and a day that has become a public holiday in Melbourne (yep, that’s how big it is).
+Melbourne Cup is the biggest horse race in Australia and a day that has become a public holiday in Melbourne (yep, that’s how big it is).

 The rules include: